0xProject/pm/README.md

 # 0x Ecosystem Developer Meetings
 ### Purpose
-The 0x Ecosystem Developer meeting is a monthly call with the global teams who are building decentralized applications using the 0x protocol.
-The 0x Core Team shares the latest development updates from the project, discuss various [ZEIPs](https://github.com/0xProject/ZEIPs) to improve the protocol, and everyone supports each other was we collectively build the tokenized future.
+The 0x Ecosystem Developer meeting is a monthly gathering of the global teams who are building decentralized applications using the 0x protocol.
+The 0x Core Team shares the latest development updates from the project, discuss various [ZEIPs](https://github.com/0xProject/ZEIPs) to improve the protocol, and answer questions from the community.

 ### Who Can Attend
-Anyone who is building on the 0x protocol is welcome to participate.
+Anyone who is currently building, or is interested in building, on the 0x protocol is welcome to participate.
 Please note that this meeting is not for technical support.
-If you need help with using 0x, our official [Discord Chat](https://link.0x.org/Discord) is your best resource.
+If you need help with your project, our official [Discord Chat](https://link.0x.org/Discord) is your best resource.

 ### Agenda Items
 Meeting agendas are posted to https://github.com/0xProject/pm/issues.
 We welcome participants to provide feedback on, or ask questions about, any of the upcoming agenda items.
 If there is a topic that you would like us to discuss during the meeting, you are also welcome to suggest it in the comments.